Headings

-Headings allow readers to browse content by topical groups, and provides context for users working through lengthy content.
+Headings create important structure for a web page, allowing readers to browse content by topic.
 Users are much more likely to discover topics of interest if they are marked with a heading.

 This structure is especially important for screen reader users.
-The majority of screen reader users say skimming for headings is the first thing they do when they open a Web page.
+The majority of screen reader users say skimming for headings is the first thing they do when they open a page.
+Headings allow screen reader users to listen to a list of the headings and skip to topic they want.

 The numbers ("Heading 2") are meaningful: they indicate how "indented" each heading should be when the devices organizes them into a navigable list.